 Can I Win My Case If I’m Being Blamed For an Uber Accident in Florida?

 Yes.
-Under Florida’s contributory fault statute, you can still recover some compensation as long as you aren’t entirely to blame for the accident.
+Under Florida’s comparative fault statute, you can still recover some compensation as long as you aren’t mostly to blame for the accident.

 If you are partially at fault, your compensation will be reduced by the proportion of fault attributed to you.
 So, if you were 30% at fault, your award will be reduced by 30%.